evidentlyai/evidently/README.md

 We welcome contributions!
 Read the [Guide](CONTRIBUTING.md) to learn more.

 # :books: Documentation
-For more examples, refer to a complete <a href="https://docs.evidentlyai.com">Documentation</a>.
+For more examples, refer to the complete <a href="https://docs.evidentlyai.com">Documentation</a>.

 # :white_check_mark: Discord Community
 If you want to chat and connect, join our [Discord community](https://discord.gg/xZjKRaNp8b)!